The Culture & Architecture

 1:30 pm ~ Pitot House Tour

 Step back in time with a tour of the Pitot House, an 18th-century Creole colonial home on Bayou St. John.
 Once the residence of New Orleans’ first American mayor, the house showcases period furnishings, French Creole architecture, and stories of the city’s early days.
-Surrounded by lush gardens, the Pitot House offers a glimpse into the daily life and history of old New Orleans.
+Surrounded by lush gardens, the Pitot House provides a glimpse into the daily life and history of old New Orleans.

 Pitot House

-3:00 pm ~ Free time and evening on your own
+4:00 pm ~ Free time and evening on your own

 Evening free for great food and live music